CypherCryptoLabs/Cypher/README.md

 This is what the file looks originally:
 ```
 {
-    "host" : "192.168.178.22",
+    "host" : "192.168.178.39",
     "port" : 1234,
-    "stableNode" : "192.168.178.40",
+    "stableNode" : "192.168.178.39",
-    "stableNodePort" : 1234
+    "stableNodePort" : 1235,
+    "stableNodePubKey" : "-----BEGIN PUBLIC KEY-----\nMFYwEAYHKoZIzj0CAQYFK4EEAAoDQgAE6x9RJRVMnhvYlrPtX7Nt5aDNoQp9gkv0\nZC7uDgXYEFDwK8vOYjhLIC+VIoGNYtPhS0XWUK9kiJyzCqLdgmiR0g==\n-----END PUBLIC KEY-----\n"
 }
 ```

 If you are familiar with the IP protocol, you will realize the IP-Addresses are local Addresses, which is a problem if you want to contribute to a global network.
-The "host" field needs to have your IP-Address as value.
-The "port" field can be anything you want as long as it is inside the TCP port range, and not already used by some other service.
-The "stableNode" and "stableNodePort" fields are the IP-Address and TCP port for a Node you trust.
+The ```host``` field needs to have your IP-Address as value.
+The ```port``` field can be anything you want as long as it is inside the TCP port range, and not already used by some other service.
+The ```stableNode``` and ```stableNodePort``` fields are the IP-Address and TCP port for a Node you trust.
+The ```stableNodePubKey``` field refers to the trusted Nodes PublicKey.
 If you dont trust any specific Node, enter the values of the Node run by Cypher, you can find the information on [cyphercrypto.io](https://cyphercrypto.io/stable-node).

 ### Modify Dockerfile
 The next step is to modify the port which the Docker container should expose.
 Edit the Dockerfile file, and search for this string: